-To ensure compliance with the various program requirements, ADOT and/or FTA will periodically conduct in-depth onsite management reviews, usually once every three years.
+To ensure compliance with the various program requirements, ADOT and/or FTA will periodically conduct in-depth onsite management reviews.
 These reviews focus on program compliance, vehicle use, maintenance, insurance, and safety.
 Representative topics include:

 - Recent Program Changes (administrative and service) - Compliance with Work Scope (i.e., is the vehicle still being used in accordance with the description in the sub-recipient's original or revised application?)